m-viehl/lunar-cave/README.md

 - Add a favicon
 - Switch to parceljs, which
     - reduced the deployment size
-    - automatically adds hashed filenames for cache busting
+    - enables proper caching

 ## Version 4.0, 2025-11-07
 - Add weekly challenge with highscore list
-- New UI with more custom settings
+- New UI using Vue.js with more custom settings
 - (Most parts were rewritten for better modularity and maintainability)